Vector search in Azure AI Search

 Embeddings and vectorization

 Embeddings are a specific type of vector representation of content or a query, created by machine learning models that capture the semantic meaning of text or representations of other content such as images.
 Natural language machine learning models are trained on large amounts of data to identify patterns and relationships between words.
 During training, they learn to represent any input as a vector of real numbers in an intermediary step called the encoder.
 After training is complete, these language models can be modified so the intermediary vector representation becomes the model's output.
-The resulting embeddings are high-dimensional vectors, where words with similar meanings are closer together in the vector space, as explained in this Azure OpenAI Service article.
+The resulting embeddings are high-dimensional vectors, where words with similar meanings are closer together in the vector space, as explained in Understand embeddings (Azure OpenAI).

 In order to create effective embeddings for vector search, it's important to take input size limitations into account.
-Therefore, we recommend following the guidelines for chunking data before generating embeddings.
+We recommend following the guidelines for chunking data before generating embeddings.
 This best practice ensures that the embeddings accurately capture the relevant information and enable more efficient vector search.

 What is the embedding space?